-Simone Biles Lands Historic Triple-Double, Earns 6th U.S. All-Around Gymnastics Title
+Simone Biles Earns 6th U.S. All-Around Gymnastics Title With Historic Triple-Double

 The reigning world champion finished the competition on Sunday with the U.S. all-around title.
 It's her sixth.

-Previously, the only woman to win six U.S. all-around gold medals was Clara Schroth-Lomady, who won her titles between 1945 and 1952.
+Previously the only woman to win six U.S. all-around gold medals was Clara Schroth-Lomady, who won her titles between 1945 and 1952.

 Biles also made history by performing a double-double dismount — two twists and two somersaults — off the balance beam on Friday.